Barbara Blegen: Early life

-Barbara Blegen was born in Missoula, Montana to a musical family, including her sister, soprano Judith Blegen.

-Blegen began piano lessons with University of Montana piano professor George Hummel.
+Barbara Blegen was born in Missoula, Montana, to a musical family.^{[1]} Blegen began piano lessons with University of Montana piano professor George Hummel.
 Her musical aptitude inspired her sister Judith to start singing in the middle-school choir.
 A child prodigy, Blegen could pick out tunes on the piano from the age of four.
-She made her solo debut at age 11, and her orchestral debut with the Missoula Symphony Orchestra at age 13.
-At age 15, she was selected by Rudolf Serkin to study at the Curtis Institute of Music in Philadelphia on a scholarship.
+She made her solo debut at age 11 and her orchestral debut with the Missoula Symphony Orchestra at age 12.
+Shortly after, she made appearances at a Music Teachers National Association conference and with the Helena Symphony.